mediatoolkit/pareco/README.md

 to build server and client.

+After build completes, both client and server will be packaged in

+    parecodistribution/target/pareco-distribution-{version}.zip

+and, more conveniently, in uncompressed directory

+    parecodistribution/target/pareco-distribution-{version}/

 ## Basic usage example

 Both client and server offer help option to list available options: